neatnik/asshole.fyi/site_translations/en.md

-# Don’t be an asshole.
+# Don’t be an asshole, and don’t be tolerant of assholes.

 ## Code of Conduct

-You can adopt this simple Code of Conduct for your company, team, or open source project:
+You can adopt this simple Code of Conduct for your company, team, or open source project.

-Don’t be an asshole, and don’t be tolerant of assholes.

 ## Were you asked to visit this page?